Names like Logan share the original’s best qualities.

-Logan makes a rock solid name for a son.
-But after many years of sky-high popularity, parents are looking for names like Logan.
-Modern, but with a traditional feel.
+They’re strong, rock-solid choices for a son.
+Modern, but with a traditional vibe.
 Straightforward and compact, but with a big sound.

 If you love Logan’s cool, confident style but want something more distinctive, start with this list.